ahmetaa/zemberek-nlp/morphology/README.md

  - If a word cannot be parsed, `WordAnalysis` will have 0 `SingleAnalysis` item.

- - Even if a word's root does not exist in dictionary, it will be analyzed anyway.
-Such as numbers or proper nouns that start with capital letters and contain a single quote.
+ - Even if a word's root does not exist in dictionary, system will try to analyze it anyway.
+   This way numbers or proper nouns that start with capital letters and contain a single quote may get analyzed.
-   Users can disable this behavior by calling `disableUnidentifiedAnalyzer()` method while building `TurkishMorphology` object.
+   Users can disable this behavior by calling `disableUnidentifiedTokenAnalyzer()` method while building `TurkishMorphology` object.

    Consider examples "Matsumoto'ya" and "153'ü".
    System will temporarily generate `DictionaryItem` objects for "Matsumoto" and "153" and try to parse the words.